Enriched model categories and presheaf categories: Introduction

 Cataloging the technical hypotheses needed to work with a general $\sV$ is tedious and makes for tedious reading.
 To get to more interesting things first, we follow a referee's suggestion and work backwards.
 We recall background material that gives the basic framework at the end.
 Thus we discuss enriched model categories, called $\sV$-model categories (see \myref{monoidal}), in general in \S\ref{enriched} and we discuss enriched diagram categories in \S\ref{CatPre}.
 The rest of \S\ref{diagram} gives relevant categorical addenda not used earlier.
 Thus \S\ref{overV} and \S\ref{overM} describe ways of constructing maps from small $\sV$-categories into full $\sV$-subcategories of $\sV$ or, more generally, $\sM$, and \S\ref{mult} discusses prospects for multiplicative elaborations of our results.

-Our main focus is the comparison between given enriched categories and related categories of enriched presheaves.
+Our main focus is the comparison between given enriched categories and related categories of enriched presheaves. {We are especially interested in examples where, in contrast to modules over a commutative monoid in $\sV$, the model category $\sM$ requires more than one ``generator'', as is typical of equivariant contexts \cite{GM2, GMequiv}.
+We shall see in \cite{GMequiv} that the notion of ``equivariant contexts'' admits a considerably broader interpretation than just the study of group actions.}

 We will discuss answers to the following questions in general terms in \S\ref{comparisons}.
 They are natural variants on the theme of understanding the relationship between model categories in general and model categories of enriched presheaves.
 When $\sV$ is the category $sSet$ of simplicial sets, a version of the first question was addressed by Dwyer and Kan \cite{DK}.
 Again when $\sV=sSet$, a question related to the second was addressed by Dugger \cite{Dug0, Dug}.
 When $\sV$ is the category $\SI\sS$ of symmetric spectra, the third question was addressed by Schwede and Shipley \cite{SS}.
+In the DG setting, an instance of the third question was addressed in \cite[\S7]{KthyDer}.

 In all four questions, $\sD$ denotes a small $\sV$-category.
 The only model structure on presheaf categories that concerns us in these questions is the projective level model structure induced from a given model structure on $\sV$: a map $f\colon X\rtarr Y$ of presheaves is a weak equivalence or fibration if and only if $f_d\colon X_d\rtarr Y_d$ is a weak equivalence or fibration for each object $d$ of $\sD$; the cofibrations are the maps that satisfy the left lifting property (LLP) with respect to the acyclic fibrations.
 There is an evident dual notion of an injective model structure, but that will not concern us here.
 We call the projective level model structure the level model structure in this paper.